-To use an antenna, it is important to know what type of building materials were used in your home’s construction.
+To use an antenna, it is important to know your homes type of building materials.
 Some building materials can interfere with reception.
-If you are experiencing reception problems take a look at the type of home you live in.
-A metal sided home, homes with foil faced insulation, homes with metal awnings, roofs with metal heat shields or roofs made of metal, windows with bars, metal fire escape, stucco (metal mesh is used to hold the plaster to the walls).
-All these things can cause signal disruption.
+If you are experiencing reception problems, take a look at the type of home you live in.
+A metal sided home, homes with foil faced insulation, homes with metal awnings, roofs with metal heat shields, roofs made of metal, windows with bars, metal fire escape, or stucco (metal mesh is used to hold the plaster to the walls) can cause signal disruption.

-- Bars, Fire Escape and Metal Screens: While these three things keep you safe from burglars, fire, and bugs they wreak havoc on transmitted signals.
-You either must get above these types of items by going higher or you would have to place the antenna in a window where there is no metal present.
+- Bars, Fire Escape, and Metal Screens: While these three things keep you safe from burglars, fire, and bugs, they can also cause TV signal disruptions.
+You should try and move the antenna above these types of items or you should place the antenna in a window where there is no metal present.

-These types of materials refract or bend transmitted signals making the antenna not able to receive them.
-The best building construction for indoor digital TV reception is wood, brick or vinyl siding or placement in a window.
+These types of materials refract or bend TV signals making the antenna unable to receive them.
+The best building construction for indoor TV reception is wood, brick, vinyl siding, or placing the antenna in a window.

-There are some homes where the antenna must be placed in or near a window because there may be too much metal surrounding it if it is placed on an interior wall.
-Some examples include:
+There are some homes where the antenna must be placed in or near a window because there may be too much metal in the surrounding area:

 - Mobile homes